heblacky/tism3/README.md

 Licensed under the [MIT license](https://github.com/heroui-inc/next-pages-template/blob/main/LICENSE).

-# OnlyDowns - AI Facial Transformation
+# OnlyTism - AI Facial Transformation

-OnlyDowns is an AI-powered platform that transforms faces in videos with unique characteristics.
-This repository contains the website code for the OnlyDowns project.
+OnlyTism is an AI-powered platform that transforms faces in videos with unique characteristics.
+This repository contains the website code for the OnlyTism project.

 ## Features